An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Independence of axioms

 \begin{proof} Consider the voting method $F$ defined on profiles $\mathbf{P}$ with two or three alternatives as follows: $F(\mathbf{P})=Minimax(\mathbf{P})$ except if (I) each alternative has a unique Minimax score, (II) the second best Minimax score differs from the best Minimax score by at most 1, and (III) the alternative with the second best Minimax score beats the Minimax winner head-to-head, in which case $F(\mathbf{P})$ contains both the Minimax winner and the alternative that beats the Minimax winner head-to-head.
 For example, in the following profile $\mathbf{P}$, we have $F(\mathbf{P})=\{a,c\}$:

 Observe that in $2\mathbf{P}$, the difference between the best and second best Minimax scores is 2, so $F(2\mathbf{P})=\{a\}$, violating homogeneity.
-Yet clearly $F$ satisfies anonymity, neutrality, block preservation (since adding a block of all linear orders does not change margins), and immunity to spoilers (since $F$ satisfies Condorcet consistency).
+Yet clearly $F$ satisfies anonymity, neutrality, block preservation (since adding a block of all linear orders does not change margins), and immunity to spoilers (since $F$ agrees with Minimax in two-alternative profiles and selects all of the Minimax winners in three-alternative profiles).
 It remains to show that $F$ satisfies weak positive responsiveness and positive involvement.